akramj13/resume/files/rendercv_output/Akram_Jamil_CV.md

 - [GitHub Link](https://github.com/akramj13/ai-webscrape)
 - Built an AI-Powered Webscraper that can pull data from any website, given a prompt, using a Meta's Ollama AI (Llama ver.
 3.2).
-- Utilizes Natural Language Processing (NLP) to automatically scrape desired content of any kind based on a user prompt from a given website URL.
+- Utilized Natural Language Processing (NLP) to automatically scrape desired content of any kind based on a user prompt from a given website URL.
 - Designed front-end in React.js Framework and the Selenium Python Package.

 ## Random Forest Classifier for Stock Predictions

 - [GitHub Link](https://github.com/akramj13/ai-stock-predictor)
-- Developed a custom predictive analytics tool to forecast stcok price movements based on historical financial data over the past 10 years.
+- Developed a custom predictive analytics tool to forecast stock price movements based on historical financial data over the past 10 years.
 - Makes use of financial technical indicators and the machine learning algorithm was then trained on stock prices, trading volumes with a Random Forest Classifier built using Scikit Learn in Python
 - Data is taken from Yahoo Finance using the yfinance library in Python and recommends a stock that has a greater than 55% chance of rising in value.